eleutheriadis/humanBenchmark/README.md

 # **🧠 Supported Benchmarks**

+# **🧠 Supported Benchmarks**

 Each folder in the repository corresponds to a specific Human Benchmark challenge, containing one main Python script to run the automation.

+**Note:**

+- The **chimp script** is not very reliable and does not consistently produce accurate results.
+- Scripts that require taking screenshots need you to manually enter the dimensions of your player/window inside the code for them to work correctly.

 ---